gotojeffray/SEBC/challenges/challenges.md

 * Create the Issue `Install MySQL`
 * Assign the Issue to yourself and label it `started`
-* Install MySQL 5.6.x server on one of your instances
+* Install MySQL 5.5.x server on any node you choose
-    * Use the YUM repository from `dev.mysql.com`
+    * Download and configure the YUM repository from `dev.mysql.com`
     * Copy `/etc/yum.repos.d/mysql-community.repo` to `challenges/labs/1_mysql-community.repo.md`
 * On all cluster nodes
-    * Install the MySQL client package and the MySQL JDBC connector file.
+    * Install the MySQL client package and the MySQL JDBC connector jar.
 * Start the `mysqld` service
-* Delete the `test` database
 * Create the following databases
     * `scm`
     * `rman`